-- ✓ Equity-Based Compensation Included in Bonus.
-The Compensation Committee sets the bonus amount in its sole discretion, taking into account both corporate achievements and individual performance.
-The bonus amount is then allocated 50% in cash and 50% in RSUs.
-RSUs are not an additional form of compensation, but rather represent a portion of the earned bonus such that our employees are compensated for performance in cash as well as in equity to ensure ongoing alignment with the best interests of our stockholders. - ✓ Four-Year Deferral.
-RSUs granted to our NEOs for the 2016 performance period are unvested and are delivered over four years.
-This deferral period is longer than the standard deferral period for many banks, and helps us to retain our NEOs and other key employees and to align their interests with stockholder interests. - Equity Ownership Guidelines for Executive Officers and Significant Equity Ownership by NEOs.
-As discussed further below, our NEOs hold significant amounts of equity in our Company, and in 2014 we adopted formal equity ownership guidelines for SMDs. - ✓ No Hedging or Pledging.
-All employees, including our NEOs, are prohibited from hedging their equity securities, and in 2017 we adopted a new antipledging policy prohibiting directors and executive officers from pledging their equity securities without Compensation Committee approval.
-We believe this is a prudent risk management tool.
+- Equity-Based Compensation Included in Bonus, Not Additional to Bonus.
+Our Compensation Committee determines the amount of incentive compensation to be awarded to our NEOs, with the mix of cash and RSUs. - 50% of 2017 Bonus Delivered in RSUs Subject to Four Year Deferral.
+RSUs granted to our NEOs as a component of 2017 annual bonus are unvested and are delivered over four years, which is consistent with market practice, which enhances ongoing alignment with our stockholders. - Equity Ownership Guidelines and Significant Equity Ownership by NEOs.
+Each of our NEOs holds a meaningful amount of equity in our Company and meets the formal equity ownership guidelines applicable to such NEO. - No Hedging or Pledging.
+All employees, including our NEOs, are prohibited from hedging their equity securities, and in 2017 we adopted an anti-pledging policy prohibiting directors and executive officers from pledging their equity without Compensation Committee approval.